Submit Article

 • Coram: Steven Chong J

-• Defendants/Respondents: Ng Chuan Hwa (the “first respondent”); Ng Soon Wah (the “second respondent”); Ser Chuan Construction Pte Ltd (the “Company”)
+• Respondent(s): Ng Chuan Hwa (the “first respondent”); Ng Soon Wah (the “second respondent”); Ser Chuan Construction Pte Ltd (the “Company”)

 Summary

-Ho Soo Fong v Ng Chuan Hwa and others [2010] SGHC 176 concerned a claim for repayment of loans said to have been extended by the appellant to a construction company, Ser Chuan Construction Pte Ltd, during a period of cash-flow difficulty.
-The appellant’s case was that the company’s directors, the first and second respondents (siblings), had guaranteed the company’s indebtedness through written acknowledgements.
-While the District Judge had already allowed the appellant’s claim for certain “undisputed loans” and related amounts, the appeal in the High Court focused on a further sum of $75,507.10 that the District Judge had disallowed.
+Ho Soo Fong v Ng Chuan Hwa and others [2010] SGHC 176 concerned an appeal against a District Judge’s decision to disallow a significant portion of the appellant’s claim for repayment of loans.
+The appellant, Ho Soo Fong, had extended various loans to Ser Chuan Construction Pte Ltd (the “Company”), a construction firm facing cash-flow difficulties.
+The appellant’s case was that the Company’s directors, Ng Chuan Hwa (the “first respondent”) and Ng Soon Wah (the “second respondent”), had guaranteed the Company’s indebtedness through written acknowledgements.
+While the District Judge had allowed the appellant’s claim for certain “undisputed loans,” the appeal to the High Court focused on a further sum of $75,507.10 that the District Judge had disallowed, comprising five “disputed loans” and a DBS service charge.

 What Were the Facts of This Case?